Romcos/BFDN/README.md

 # BFDN
-Breadth-First Depth-Next: a simple algorithm for collective tree exploration.
+Breadth-First Depth-Next: a simple algorithm for collaborative tree exploration.

 Credits to Maxime Cartan.